 “And right here let me say one thing: After spending many years in Wall Street and after making and losing millions of dollars I want to tell you this: It never was my thinking that made the big money for me.
 It was my sitting.
 Got that?
 My sitting tight!
 Men who can both be right and sit tight are uncommon.
 I found it one of the hardest things to learn.
 But it is only after a stock operator has firmly grasped this that he can make big money.”

-Through our conversations with subscribers over the phone and e-mail, we know that many are slowly becoming more short-term oriented.
+Through our conversations with subscribers, we know that many are slowly becoming more short-term oriented.
 But we urge you to have patience once you’ve committed money to great growth stocks.
 Often times, a stock will start moving ahead just after most investors have thrown in the towel.
 Don’t be one of them!

 The message is simple: Practice patience in stock investing and give your investments a chance to grow into mighty oaks.